Hibiscus Tea

 How to make it from dried flowers?

-To make the tea from the dried flowers, check for stems in dried flowers and discard.
-You will need ¼ cup of dried flowers per cup of tea.
+To make the tea from the dried flowers, check for stems in the dried flowers and discard them.
+You will need ยผ cup of dried flowers per cup of tea.

-There are two ways in which you can make this tea using dried flowers.
+There are two ways to make this tea with dried flowers.

 2. You can also add dried flowers to boiling water and let them bleed all the colors.